triton-inference-server/model_analyzer/docs/config.md

 # List of objectives that user wants to sort the results by it.
 [ objectives: <objective|list> ]

-# Weighting used to bias the model's objectives (agianst the other models) in multi-mode mode
+# Weighting used to bias the model's objectives (against the other models) in multi-mode mode
 [ weighting: <int>]

 # Specify flags to pass to the Triton instances launched by model analyzer